dmskr/open.naggybot/tasks.md

-- [ ] All pulled data should be cleaned up once a review is completed plus, say, 10 days
+- [ ] Add CSS lint to the hinting
+- [ ] Add JSHint to the linting

-- [ ] Should move status to inprogress / completed on review completion
+- [ ] Set GitHub status for specific pull request

+- [ ] Add something like airbrake.io to the application to be notified with errors
+- [ ] Move the monitoring and restarting to monit, leaving upstart as a handy unitility

+- [ ] Error checking / reporting - send an email in case of a token revoke

 - [ ] Ideally the 'pull' action should be moved to git-based updates
   - [ ] Adding deploy keys after initial login